CALL FOR ABSTRACTS — APHA's 2020 Annual Meeting and Expo

 In addition to your abstract, you will be asked to provide the following information as part of the online submission process:

 Learning Objectives: At least two measurable learning objectives are needed as a standing APHA requirement.
 The learning objectives are not included in the word count.
 Learning objectives must clearly identify the intended outcomes participants will be able to demonstrate as a result of attending/participating in your presentation.
 Verbs that cannot be clearly demonstrated (understand, learn, etc.) do not meet this criterion.
-Per APHA, learning objectives MUST include one of the following demonstrable verbs: explain, demonstrate, analyze, formulate, discuss, compare, differentiate, describe, name, assess, evaluate, identify, design, define or list.
+Per APHA, learning objectives MUST include one of the following demonstrable verbs: explain, demonstrate, analyze, formulate, discuss, compare, differentiate, describe, name, assess, evaluate, identify, design, define, list, or similar measurable word.
 Each learning objective should be listed separately and numbered sequentially.
 Compound learning objectives (those containing more than one verb) are not permitted.
 For more information, please see: http://apha.confex.com/apha/learningobjectives.htm

 Relevant Keywords: Keywords assist program planners in developing cohesive sessions and in assigning your abstract for blind peer-review.
 Please select only the keywords that best reflect the primary focus of your abstract submission.
 If the keyword options in the drop-down menu do not adequately reflect your content, please list your keywords in “Comments to Organizers.”